-With regard to interference with adjacent services/applications no additional interference from guard band NB-IoT is expected compared to a LTE 5 MHz channel.
-Regarding operation in the other harmonised MFCN bands (excluding SDL and TDD) it is expected that no additional interference is created by guard-band NB-IoT if placed at least 200 kHz away from the block edge.
-Also the receiver characteristics of NB-IoT are similar to those of regular LTE receivers.
-Therefore the conditions of operation of guard band NB-IoT are expected to be similar to those of regular LTE, provided that the currently defined BEMs are fulfilled.

 Proposed amendments to exisiting technical conditions

-It proposed to include the content of the following table, containing the technical conditions for the roll-out of wide-band and narrow-band IoT technologies.
+CEPT proposes to include the content of the following table, containing the technical conditions for the roll-out of wide-band and narrow-band IoT technologies.

 The following technical parameters shall be applied as an essential component of the conditions necessary to ensure coexistence in the absence of bilateral or multilateral agreements between neighboring networks, without precluding less stringent technical parameters if agreed among the operators of such networks.